Please confirm topic selection

 • line drawn from the posterior edge of the hard palate to the caudal posterior occiput curve

-• cranial settling is present when the tip of dens is more than 4.5 mm above this line
+• cranial settling is present when the tip of dens is >4.5 mm above this line

-• can be difficult when there is dens erosion
+• can be difficult to measure when the dens is eroded

 • Chamberlain's line

-• abnormal if tip of dens > 5 mm proximal Chamberlain's line
+• abnormal if the tip of dens lies >5 mm proximal to Chamberlain's line

 • normal distance from tip of dens to basion of occiput is 4-5 mm

-• this line is often hard to visualize on standard radiographs
+• often hard to visualize on standard radiographs

 • McRae's line